wallaby-rails/wallaby-rails/README.md

 ## Testing

-Make sure that postgres, mysql and sqlite are installed (checkout `spec/dummy/config/database.yml` to confirm credentials).
+Make sure that postgres, mysql and sqlite are installed (checkout `spec/dummy/config/database.yml` to confirm settings).
 Then run the following command to setup database for test environment:

 ```